-We generate all our revenues in U.S. dollars, but our ship manager, Eurobulk, incurs approximately 35% of vessel operating expenses and we incur management fees and some general and administrative expenses in currencies other than the U.S. dollar.
-This difference could lead to fluctuations in our operating expenses, which would affect our financial results.
+We generate all our revenues in U.S. dollars, but our ship manager, Eurobulk, incurs approximately 30% of vessel operating expenses and we incur general and administrative expenses in currencies other than the U.S. dollar.
+This difference could lead to fluctuations in our vessel operating expenses, which would affect our financial results.
 Expenses incurred in foreign currencies increase when the value of the U.S. dollar falls, which would reduce our profitability.
+We do not currently engage in hedging transactions to minimize our exposure to currency rate fluctuations, but we may do so in the future.